-The computer outreach program provides computers to those who are living with multiple sclerosis and are restricted to their homes or are living in long term care facilities.
+The National MS Society’s Computer Outreach Program provides computers to those who are living with multiple sclerosis and are restricted to their own homes or are living in long term care facilities.
 This unique program enables these individuals to remain connected to the world beyond their homes despite financial constraints that preclude them from purchasing computers or assistive technology.

 Often, individuals living with MS who reside in long term care facilities are much younger in age than the typical population in those facilities; they are eager to participate in social media or online support networks.
 They are hungry for the social contact modern day technology provides; they are interested in gathering information on their disease from the Internet, continuing their education and connecting with loved ones.
 They want to grow, learn, and move their lives forward.